 He’s a retired surgeon with a taste for woodwork.
 He lives with his wife in a lovely house with good security and a vegetable patch.
 There’s a park down past his rear fence, which is pretty and quiet.
 However, to the right of his house, just a few blocks away, is a caravan park.

-No one knows how this caravan park came to be built in this location.
+No one knows how the caravan park came to be at this location.
 Some say it was a stroke of genius on the developer’s part, while others say that the developer bribed the Council.
 There is a reason why the caravan park now sits on that land, but let us not get carried away.

 He loves the quiet.
-It’s wonderful for reading, woodwork, painting, and more.
-Sometimes he likes to give the stereo a blast to remind him of the 70’s.
+It’s a joy for reading, woodwork, painting, and more.
+Sometimes he likes to give the stereo a blast to remind him of the ’70s.
 It’s never before 9 am and always before 10 pm.
 He respects his neighbours.
 He thinks he’s sweet.

 He remembers his first Saturday once the caravan park was up and running.
-There was never a Saturday like this one before, but will probably be many thereafter.
+There was never a Saturday like this one before, but there will probably be many in the future.
 That Saturday changed him forever.

 Then, Sunday descended.
-Saturday was hard, but Sunday is worse.
+Saturday was trying, yet Sunday is so much worse.
 Sunday consists of many fights from hell.
 Beer bottles fly about, kitchen utensils and tools go everywhere, shouting and banging lingers, and there’s an awful lot of barbecues.